 Paynter’s cider is made under contract by the good guys at Linden Estate in Eskdale.
 “Go with Trevor” we were told, “He’s fearless”.
 We did and he is.
 Trevor gave up his trade to pursue his passion for wine; initially working for free, just to get experience.

-Nicola is an international traveller, CRI technician, winery lab technician, sailor and student nurse.
+Nicola is an international traveller, CRI technician, winery lab technician, sailor and nurse.
 Don’t ask me to explain.
 Without her technical knowhow, great palate and enduring friendship, Paynter’s Cider wouldn’t exist.
 In the beginning there was only my idea and Nicola’s knowhow.
 It took about 4 years trialling stuff in the back shed before the first commercial batch made in 2013.

-Brett – My brother in law Brett at Giddyup Illustration and Design has done all the art Paynter’s Cider.
+Brett – My brother in law Brett at Giddyup Illustration and Design has done all the art for Paynter’s Cider.
 He can doodle like you wouldn’t believe.

 The Paynters arrived in NZ from the English West Country in 1841.